-In 2019, the taxpayer's modified adjusted gross income is used to determine the reduction in the amount of the Hope Scholarship and Lifetime Learning Credits.
-Reductions start for taxpayers with an AGI in excess of $80,000, or $160,000 for those filing joint returns for the Hope Credit.
-The income threshold for the Lifetime Learning Credit increases to $58,000 or $116,000 for those filing joint returns in 2019.
+In 2020, the taxpayer's modified adjusted gross income is used to determine the reduction in the amount of the Lifetime Learning Credits.
+The income threshold for the Lifetime Learning Credit increases to $59,000 or $118,000 for those filing joint returns in 2021.

 About the Author - Income Tax Changes